QuantEcon/lecture-source-py/source/rst/cattle_cycles.rst

 That paper constructs a rational expectations equilibrium model to understand sources of recurrent cycles in US cattle stocks and prices.

-We make the following imports
+We make the following imports:

 .. code-block:: ipython